Aspire Guide

 Official rules enforced at all Aspire tournaments — age cutoffs, gender restrictions, scoring, walkover policy, roster lock, and check-in requirements.

 Aspire follows the BWF standard.
-Your age eligibility for any age-graded event is determined by how old you are on January 1 of the year the tournament takes place — not the actual first match date.
+For U-grade events (U9–U19), age is determined on January 1 of the year following the tournament.
+For Masters, Open, and Combined Age events, age is determined on January 1 of the tournament year itself — not the actual first match date.

 "Under" means strictly less than — not equal to

-U19 means your age must be 18 or lower on January 1.
-If you turn exactly 19 on January 1, you are NOT eligible for U19 that year.
-Example in a 2026 tournament: born January 1, 2007 → exactly 19 → ineligible.
-Born January 2, 2007 → still 18 on January 1, 2026 → eligible.
+U19 means your age must be 18 or lower on January 1 of the following year.
+If you turn exactly 19 on that date, you are NOT eligible for U19 that year.
+Example in a 2026 tournament (reference: January 1, 2027): born January 1, 2008 → exactly 19 → ineligible.
+Born January 2, 2008 → still 18 on January 1, 2027 → eligible.

-2026 cutoff birth dates
+2026 U-grade cutoff birth dates (reference: January 1, 2027)

-U11 → born after January 1, 2015 · U13 → born after January 1, 2013 · U15 → born after January 1, 2011 · U17 → born after January 1, 2009 · U19 → born after January 1, 2007.
+U9 → born after January 1, 2018 · U11 → born after January 1, 2016 · U13 → born after January 1, 2014 · U15 → born after January 1, 2012 · U17 → born after January 1, 2010 · U19 → born after January 1, 2008.
 "After" means January 2 or later — the January 1 born player is already that age and is ineligible.

 Age is verified at check-in

 Your date of birth on your Aspire profile is the authoritative record.
-Organisers may request a National ID or passport in a dispute.
+Organizers may request a National ID or passport in a dispute.
 Providing false date-of-birth information results in immediate disqualification and platform suspension.

-2026 Masters eligibility cutoff birth dates
+2026 Masters eligibility cutoff birth dates (reference: January 1, 2026)

-Masters 35 → born on or before January 1, 1991 · Masters 40 → born on or before January 1, 1986 · Masters 45 → born on or before January 1, 1981 · Masters 50 → born on or before January 1, 1976 · Masters 55 → born on or before January 1, 1971 · Masters 60 → born on or before January 1, 1966.
+Masters 30 → born on or before January 1, 1996 · Masters 35 → born on or before January 1, 1991 · Masters 40 → born on or before January 1, 1986 · Masters 45 → born on or before January 1, 1981 · Masters 50 → born on or before January 1, 1976 · Masters 55 → born on or before January 1, 1971 · Masters 60 → born on or before January 1, 1966 · Masters 65 → born on or before January 1, 1961 · Masters 70 → born on or before January 1, 1956.
 "On or before" includes January 1 exactly — the opposite of U grades.

 BS and BD are open to male players only